statistical-grimoire/book/README.md

 # The Statistical Grimoire:
 ## Statistics for the Natural Sciences Using R

-**The Statistical Grimoire** is a freely available resource that is still being updated with statistics and data analysis techniques using the R programming language.
+*The Statistical Grimoire* is a freely available resource that is actively being updated with statistical and data analysis techniques using the R programming language.

+You can access the book via its official website or by downloading the latest PDF release directly from the main branch (e.g., `Stat_Grimoire_vx_x_x.pdf`).

 ## About
 This book was created to give students a solid, practical, and free introduction to R programming, especially if they have not done any coding before.
 Over time, it is meant to become a more complete guide for those ready to explore statistical programming.